 Well sort of, I did eventually work out a solution after a bit of frustration.
+So, there’s that!

 Every time I saw one of these thick big looped blankets, I had the urge to knit one.
-Last week I stumbled on to a tutorial on how to knit one with your arms.
-Then I saw another and another.
+Last week, I stumbled on to a tutorial on how to knit one of these blankets using your arms as the needles.
+Then, I saw another and another.

 I took it as a sign from the universe and figured it was high time I made one for our bedroom.
-That inner DIY voice was like “get on this already.”
+That inner DIY voice was like “Get on this already”.

-But that’s not what happened, and that was not my result.
+But, that’s not what happened, and that was not my result.

-I’m not saying all these arm knitting tutorials are wrong I am just saying that there are reasons why arm knitting might not work for some.
+I’m not saying all these arm knitting tutorials are wrong.
+I am just saying that there are reasons why arm knitting might not work for some.

 Let me explain.

 I followed the arm knitting instructions, and I didn’t make a chunky knit blanket.
-When I was knitting, I liked how it looked.
-When I finished, however, I wasn’t at all happy.
+When I was knitting, I liked how it looked but, when I finished, however, I wasn’t happy at all.

-I didn’t knit anything that resembled a blanket.

-I knitted a fishing net.
+I didn’t knit anything that resembled a blanket… I knitted a fishing net.

 Honestly, I thought the fault was mine, so I found a video to watch and gave the whole thing a second chance.
 I unraveled all my work and started again.
-Same results, no different, I still knitted a net.
+Same results, no different- I still knitted a net.

 I didn’t take a photo of the fail before I unraveled it.
 The frustration was too high to think about documenting with photos.
 I did arm knit a swatch so you could see what I mean.

 The swatch looks ok from the side, but when you get above it, you can see the gaps and holes.

 I’m not giving anyone a hard time over their tutorials.
 Arm knitting didn’t work for me but it might for you.
 Your mileage, as they say, may vary.

 If your arms are tiny, I bet you could arm knit this blanket and have it turn out great.
-My arms are not, and I am chalking up my arm knitting fail to my big man arms.
+My arms are not and I am chalking up my arm knitting fail to my big man arms.

 Here is a photo that shows the gaps when the blanket is spread out.

-My buzz for this project came from the videos and the blog posts that we’re all over the place showing off all these beautifully thick knit blankets.
+My buzz for this project came from the videos and the blog posts that we’re all over the place showing off all these beautiful, chunky yarn blankets.
 The finished products displayed on the websites all show thick chunky knit blankets.

 If I go back and look closely, I can see the netting in all the finished products.
 My expectations were too high to see them when I first wanted to knit this up.

-Making Giant Knitting Needles
+Making Giant Handmade Knitting Needles

-So I decided to make a set of big thick knitting needles to see if I could knit this bad boy the old-fashioned way.
+So, after my DIY failure using my arms to knit this blanket, I decided to make a set of big thick knitting needles to see if I could knit this bad boy the old-fashioned way.
 You know, old-fashioned knitting with comically giant knitting needles.

-- Cut down 1.5-inch dowel in half.
-(36inches each side)
+- Cut a 1.5-inch dowel in half.
+(36 inches each side)

 - Whittle the tips down with a sharp knife.
-Wear gloves!
+(Wear gloves)

-- Use sandpaper to round out the tips
+- Use sandpaper to round out the tips.

-- Don’t sand to a fine tip, keep the tip slightly rounded.
+- Don’t sand to a fine tip.
+Keep the tip slightly rounded.

 - Use fine sandpaper all over the dowels to smooth.